Salvia coccinea

 Red salvia (my preferred common name) has a special place in my heart because it was the very first native wildflower I ever grew.

-tropical sage Salvia coccinea in the landscape
+blood sage salvia coccinea in the landscape

 tropical sage (Salvia coccinea) in the landscape